CS-DS-125/125book/source/02-ValuesAndVariables/Expressions.rst

    print(x + 1)
    print(len("Hi there!"))

-So expression don't automatically create output.
-Then what *does* an expression do?
+So expressions don't automatically create output.
+Then what *does* Python do with an expression?
+It **evaluates** it.

-To answer this questions, we have to understand Python's syntax rule for expressions.

 .. admonition:: Syntax Rule

-   In Python, any expression, anywhere in the program, is **evaluated** to produce a value.
+   In Python, any expression, anywhere in the program, will be **evaluated** to produce a value.
 That value is then used *in place of* the expression as the statement it is in executes.